OfficeDev/TrainingContent/O3658-12 Web Part Replacement Using CAM/Lab.md

 |Note
 |:---------
 |The **ProductId** can be obtained from the AppManifest.xml file by selecting it and pressing **F7** to view the XML code.
-|The **FeatureId** can be obtained by extacting the contents of the app package and locating the Feature it contains, this can also be extracted via CSOM after the app has been installed.
+|The **FeatureId** can be obtained by extracting the contents of the app package and locating the Feature it contains, this can also be extracted via CSOM after the app has been installed.
 |The **ProductWebId** is the Id of the Web to which the app is deployed and can be read via CSOM